Emergent conformal boundaries from finite-entanglement scaling in matrix product states

 An injective MPS with finite bond dimension always has a finite correlation length, and can therefore never capture the critical nature of a quantum ground state directly.
-Instead we have to develop a scaling theory that describes the effect of this finite bond dimension, similarly to the theory of finite-size scaling that is used for extracting critical data from, e.g., Monte Carlo simulations or exact diagonalizations on finite clusters.
+Instead we have to develop a scaling theory that describes the effect of this finite bond dimension, similar to the theory of finite-size scaling that is used for extracting critical data from, e.g., Monte Carlo simulations or exact diagonalizations on finite clusters.
 Since a tensor network effectively truncates the amount of entanglement in a quantum state, this gives rise to the theory of \emph{finite-entanglement scaling}.
 The fundamental idea has always been that simulating a critical system through MPS induces a finite length scale in the system \cite{Nishino1996, Tagliacozzo2008, Pollmann2009}, and that this length scale can be used to perform a scaling analysis.
-This approach has led to a number of interesting results \cite{Pirvu2012, Stojevic2015, Tirrito2018, Pillay2019, Rams2018, Vanhecke2019, Eberhardter2023}, making MPS methods very powerful for simulating critical phenomena.
+This approach has led to a number of interesting results \cite{Pirvu2012, Stojevic2015, Tirrito2018, Pillay2019, Rams2018, Rader2018, Corboz2018, Vanhecke2019, Eberhardter2023}, making MPS methods very powerful for simulating critical phenomena.
 Yet, despite these successes, the effect of finite-entanglement scaling on the entanglement spectrum itself has not been addressed.

-In this work, we use the aforementioned CFT results to shed a light on this fundamental question.
+In this work, we use the aforementioned CFT results to shed a new light on this fundamental question.
 We will simulate critical spin chain models with MPS in the thermodynamic limit directly, for which the only approximation is due to the finite bond dimension.
-We will invoke the notion that this entanglement cutoff induces a relevant perturbation in the system, and show that this perfectly explains the observed structure in MPS entanglement spectra.
+We will argue that this entanglement cutoff induces a relevant perturbation of the critical system, and show that this perfectly explains the observed structure in MPS entanglement spectra.
 In fact, we will show that we can engineer the form of the perturbation by imposing symmetries on the MPS representation.